barrysteyn/node-scrypt/Readme.md

 #Scrypt For NodeJS
 node-scrypt is a native node C++ wrapper for Colin Percival's scrypt [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) utility.
 It is fully asynchronous (in fact, there is no synchronous mode due to the time input of scrypt which would block the event loop).

-This library wraps scrypt's atomic key derivation operations.
+node-scrypt wraps scrypt's atomic key derivation operations.
 In other words, this library does not implement an authentication scheme, it merely implements the atomics that are necessary for it.

-##What Is It?
+##What Is Scrypt?
 Scrypt is an advanced crypto library used for [key derivation](http://en.wikipedia.org/wiki/Key_derivation_function) for user authentication (i.e. password authenticator).
 More information can be found:

 * [Tarsnap blurb about scrypt](http://www.tarsnap.com/scrypt.html) - Colin Percival (the author of scrypt) explains a bit about it.